EarthSky // Interviews // Earth By Jorge Salazar Feb 20, 2012

 These lakes in Antarctica are similar, though there are much more severe conditions once you get off of planet Earth.
 There is at least the analogy that these are locations that organisms could possibly have colonized that are beneath large ice sheets in liquid water.
 That’s the connection that people make in trying to understand where is the most likely place to look for life beyond Earth.

-Listen to the 90-second EarthSky interview with Chuck Kennicutt on penetrating miles of Antarctic ice on Lake Vastok to analyze water samples for possible alien-like life.
+Listen to the 90-second EarthSky interview with Chuck Kennicutt on penetrating miles of Antarctic ice on Lake Vastok to analyze water samples for possible alien-like life, at the top of the page.

 Racing against time to strike liquid water in frozen, ancient Lake Vostok